 Name and Description of Grant Amount of Funding Requested Grant Term Comments Proceeds of Crime Front-line Policing Grant - YourChoice.to - Supporting the L.G.B.T.Q.I.2.S.
-Survivors • A three-year project to add the new component, adaption to include the need of the L.G.B.T.Q.I.2.S. survivors, to YourChoice.to which is a resource that empowers and provokes multi-faceted media strategy promoting and supporting the right of survivors of sexual violence to choose what happens next with focus on emotional/physical wellbeing of survivors and features translated versions of the Guide for Survivors of Sexual Assault. \$300,000 April 1, 2020 to March 31, 2023 Application submitted to Ministry of the Solicitor General in December 2019.
+Survivors A three-year project to add the new component, adaption to include the need of the L.G.B.T.Q.I.2.S. survivors, to YourChoice.to which is a resource that empowers and provokes multi-faceted media strategy promoting and supporting the right of survivors of sexual violence to choose what happens next with focus on emotional/physical wellbeing of survivors and features translated versions of the Guide for Survivors of Sexual Assault. \$300,000 April 1, 2020 to March 31, 2023 Application submitted to Ministry of the Solicitor General in December 2019.
 Awaiting approval from Ministry of the Solicitor General.
-Proceeds of Crime Front-line Policing Grant - Project Engage • This three-year project is an expansion and new component of the Toronto Police Service's greater gang prevention strategy that focuses on implementing the evidence-based O.J.J.D.P.
+Proceeds of Crime Front-line Policing Grant - Project Engage This three-year project is an expansion and new component of the Toronto Police Service's greater gang prevention strategy that focuses on implementing the evidence-based O.J.J.D.P.
 Comprehensive Gang Model (U.S.) at a neighborhood level, modified to fit the diverse needs of the residents of the City of Toronto. \$300,000 April 1, 2020 to March 31, 2023 Application submitted to Ministry of the Solicitor General in December 2019.
 Awaiting approval from Ministry of the Solicitor General.
-Alcohol Gaming Commission of Ontario Grant - Education, Training and Awareness Fund \$100,000 April 1, 2019 to March 31, 2020 Application submitted to Alcohol Gaming Commission of Ontario (A.G.C.O.) in June 2019.
+Alcohol Gaming Commission of Ontario Grant - Education, Training and Awareness Fund A project to deliver a wide reaching radio and social media campaign to the public, owners, servers and sellers of alcohol and cannabis products to ensure they comply with their regulatory and social obligations under the Liquor License Act and Cannabis Control Act 2017. \$100,000 April 1, 2019 to March 31, 2020 Application submitted to Alcohol Gaming Commission of Ontario (A.G.C.O.) in June 2019.
 Application was not successful.
-Youth In Policing Initiative and Youth In Policing Initiative - After School Program • A program to provide summer and after school employment opportunities for youth who are reflective of the cultural diversity of the community. \$1,110,500 April 1, 2019 to March 31, 2020 Application submitted to Ministry of Children, Community and Social Services in October 2019.
+Youth In Policing Initiative and Youth In Policing Initiative - After School Program A program to provide summer and after school employment opportunities for youth who are reflective of the cultural diversity of the community. \$1,110,500 April 1, 2019 to March 31, 2020 Application submitted to Ministry of Children, Community and Social Services in October 2019.
 Funding approved - See Appendix B.

-Name and Description of Grant Amount of Funding Requested Grant Term Comments Canada-Ontario Agreement on French Language Services - French Crime Prevention Brochures and Fact Sheets Tool-Kit • A project to provide equitable access to Francophones on Crime Prevention resources and information by translating Service Crime Prevention Tool-Kit to French. \$20,000 April 1, 2019 to March 31, 2020 Application submitted to Ministry of Children, Community and Social Services in June 2019.
+Name and Description of Grant Amount of Funding Requested Grant Term Comments Canada-Ontario Agreement on French Language Services - French Crime Prevention Brochures and Fact Sheets Tool- Kit • A project to provide equitable access to Francophones on Crime Prevention resources and information by translating Service Crime Prevention Tool-Kit to French. \$20,000 April 1, 2019 to March 31, 2020 Application submitted to Ministry of Children, Community and Social Services in June 2019.
 Funding approved - See Appendix B. Community Safety and Policing (C.S.P.)
-Grant Program: • A three-year grant program to support police services/boards in combating crime and keeping Ontario communities safe.
-Applications for a total of six projects were submitted under the Program: 1.
-Enhanced Neighborhood Officer Program - Yonge Dundas Square Neighborhood (\$4,830,000) 2.
-Connected Officer (\$8,387,000) 3.
-Inclusive Policing Transformation Initiative (\$2,555,000) 4.
-Information Technology (I.T.)
-Improvements & Robotic Process Automation (\$7,131,000) 5.
-Focusing on Safe Communities & Well-being (\$2,938,000) 6.
-Public Safety Response Team (\$29,399,968) \$55,240,968 April 1, 2019 to March 31, 2022 Six applications submitted to the Ministry of the Solicitor General in June 2019.
+Grant Program: A three-year grant program to support police services/boards in combating crime and keeping Ontario communities safe.
+Applications for a total of six projects were submitted under the Program: \$55,240,968 April 1, 2019 to March 31, 2022 Six applications submitted to the Ministry of the Solicitor General in June 2019.
 Funding approved - See Appendix B.